waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Puzzle State:** The western switch is at (4, 6) and the boulder is at (14, 13).
 The eastern puzzle involves a hole at (24, 16) and is likely the solution for the 2F puzzle.

 # VI.
 Archived & Falsified Hypotheses
-- **Victory Road 3F Puzzle:** Attempted a solution from `puzzle_strategist_agent` which proved to be flawed, resulting in an unsolvable puzzle state.
-Confirmed unsolvable by the corrected agent, necessitating a retreat to reset the puzzle.
+- **Victory Road 3F Puzzle:** Previous attempts to solve the puzzle with a reasoning-based agent failed, leading to the creation of a computational solver tool.
+The puzzle was reset by changing floors.